margaretmf/margaretmf.github.io/keycreativewriting.md

 ---------------------------------------------------------------------------------------------------------------------

 ## Flickering Lights ##
-The flickering lights shine brightly in the hearts of all the people like golden balls throughout the nation and the earth.
+The flickering lights shine brightly in the hearts of all the people like golden balls throughout the nation and the earth. <br>
-The flickering lights glow in the homes and office buildings united that windows provide and entrance to.
+The flickering lights glow in the homes and office buildings united that windows provide and entrance to. <br>
-The flickering lights twinkle in the night sky that reach other galaxies.
+The flickering lights twinkle in the night sky that reach other galaxies. <br>
-The flickering lights mark the course in the middle of sea.
+The flickering lights mark the course in the middle of sea. <br>
-The flickering lights reflect through the water.
+The flickering lights reflect through the water. <br>

 <br>

 ## City Lights ##
-City lights.
+City lights. <br>

-The lights at night are on.
+The lights at night are on. <br>
-A hard day at work is done.
+A hard day at work is done. <br>

-The day is done.
+The day is done. <br>
-The night is on.
+The night is on. <br>

-The people have left work.
+The people have left work. <br>
-The light supports their action.
+The light supports their action. <br>

-It's loud and silent at the same time.
+It's loud and silent at the same time. <br>

-All the rooms twinkle like the stars in the night sky.
+All the rooms twinkle like the stars in the night sky. <br>

 <br>